quisido/quisi.do/README.md

 - `yarn build` to build the production application.
 - `yarn cypress` to run end-to-end tests.
 - `yarn jest` to run unit tests.
+- `yarn jest-watch` to run unit tests in watch mode.
 - `yarn start` to start the development application.

 ### Debugging